 The Royal Institution is located in Mayfair right in the heart of London.
-There are several accomodation options available nearby to suit different budgets, some of which are listed below
+There are several accommodation options available nearby to suit different budgets, some of which are listed below

-Basic and economical accomodation in London is also available during the summer in the UCL student residencies.
+Basic and economical accommodation in London is also available during the summer in the UCL student residencies.

 Alternatively, London has an excellent public transportation network so it may be more economical to stay elsewhere and travel to the Royal Institution using public transport (see above).

 London is accessible through several airports, each of which have good public transport links with the city center (tickets can be purchased at the airport):

 - Heathrow - On the Piccadilly line, or the Heathrow Express train goes direct to Paddington Station in about 15 minutes.